The Beaches in Koh Samui: 2026 Guide +Map

 Best for: Photography, quiet mornings, boutique stays

-Tucked between its better-known neighbours, Thongson Beach is one of those perfect little spots that most visitors miss completely.
+Tucked between its better-known neighbours, Thongson Beach is one of those small spots that most visitors miss completely.
 We discovered it during our endless quest to photograph every beach on Samui, and it’s become one of our favourite morning spots.

 The beach itself has good swimming conditions, though the bay is quite open so check weather conditions before heading in.
-During low tide, the retreating water creates stunning patterns in the sand that photographers will love.
+During low tide, the retreating water creates interesting patterns in the sand that photographers will appreciate.

-Early morning is magical here – arrive around 6:30am and you might have the whole beach to yourself, save for a few local joggers and the occasional monk walking between temples.
+Early morning is best here – arrive around 6:30am and you might have the whole beach to yourself, save for a few local joggers and the occasional monk walking between temples.

 Look for the small temple entrance – the beach access road is right next to it.
-There’s usually a few scooters parked at the entrance, which is often the only clue you’re in the right place.
-A few small cafes have opened recently near the beach entrance – the coffee shop run by a local family serves excellent Thai-style breakfast.
+There are usually a few scooters parked at the entrance, which is often the only clue you’re in the right place.
+A few small cafes have opened recently near the beach entrance – the coffee shop run by a local family serves good Thai-style breakfast.

 Choeng Mon Beach